 Causes Of Periodontal Disease In Dogs

-Some dogs are more at risk for developing advanced periodontal disease.
-Most cases of severe gum disease are seen in older dogs.
+Some dogs have a higher risk for developing advanced periodontal disease.
+Most cases of severe gum disease appear in older dogs.
 Dogs with compromised immune systems are more open to infection and less able to fight off bacteria.
-Diet is also a factor, as poor nutrition contributes to gum disease.
+Diet also plays a role, as poor nutrition contributes to gum disease.
 Chewing behaviors and grooming habits can cause bacteria to build up, especially when dogs chew dirty toys or bones or if they lick themselves frequently.
 The actual alignment of the teeth can be a problem, too, and small or toy breeds with crowded teeth are more susceptible to gum disease.
 Finally, oral hygiene is a major factor.
-If you neglect your dog’s oral health, you can expect gum disease to be present at some point.
+If you neglect your dog’s oral health, you can expect gum disease to develop at some point.

 Treatments For Periodontal Disease In Dogs

-Treatment for periodontal disease in dogs begins with a thorough exam and x-rays to determine the stage of the disease and the extent of the damage.
-Antibiotics may be given to prevent bacteria from spreading during dental work.
-Treatment after that depends on the findings of the examination and what stage of periodontal disease is present.
+Treatment for periodontal disease in dogs begins with a thorough exam and x-rays to determine the stage and the extent of the damage.
+Your vet may give antibiotics to prevent bacteria from spreading during dental work.
+Treatment after that depends on the findings of the examination and the stage of the disease.

-For stage 1 or 2 periodontal disease, a thorough cleaning above and below the gums can remove plaque, and calculus can be removed with a device called an ultrasonic scaler.
-Teeth with be polished to fill in any crevices on so bacteria cannot attach itself and form plaque.
+For stage 1 or 2 periodontal disease, a thorough cleaning above and below the gums can remove plaque, and a device called an ultrasonic scaler can remove calculus.
+The vet can polish teeth to fill in any crevices so bacteria cannot attach itself and form plaque.

-In cases of stage 3 or 4 periodontal disease, a full cleaning is still necessary, but further treatment is also required.
+In cases of stage 3 or 4 periodontal disease, your dog may still need a full cleaning.
+However, they’ll also need further treatment.
 There are several types of procedures that may be used.
 Planing and subgingival curettage removes diseased teeth and tissue and smooths the surface of the root.
-A gingivectomy is another procedure that can removed diseased gums.
+Another procedure, called a gingivectomy, can remove diseased gums.
 Periodontal surgery can open gums to exposed affected roots so they can be cleaned, treated with antibiotics, sealed, and provided with bone growth stimulants.
 In some cases, extraction of loose, cracked, or dying teeth is necessary.
-Pain medication and a soft food diet may be needed for 3 to 4 weeks after surgery.
+The vet may prescribe pain medication and a soft food diet for three to four weeks after surgery.

-The best way to fight periodontal disease is to prevent it with proper diet, being responsible about what your dog is allowed to chew, and maintaining proper oral hygiene.
+The best way to fight periodontal disease is to prevent it with proper diet, being responsible about what you allow your dog to chew, and maintaining proper oral hygiene.
 Different dogs have different requirements for dental care, so you should ask your veterinarian about how often you should be brushing your dog’s teeth and how to do so properly.
 Keep up with regular veterinary exams, and keep an eye out for the signs of gum disease.
-Periodontal disease can cause irreversible damage, but if it is stopped early, that damage can be minimized or prevented.
+Periodontal disease can cause irreversible damage, but you stop it early, you can minimize or prevent that damage.